 Oxfam helps close to half a million earthquake survivors

-In the span of a year, Oxfam in Nepal and its local partners provided life saving support to close to half a million people across seven districts in the wake of the devastating 2015 earthquake.
+In the wake of the devastating 2015 earthquake, in the span of a year, Oxfam and its partners provided life saving support to close to half a million people.
 Oxfam works in seven of the 14 most affected districts: Kathmandu, Bhaktapur, Lalitpur, Nuwakot, Dhading, Gorkha, and Sindhupalchowk.

 The powerful earthquake, followed by a second quake on May 12 and countless aftershocks, affected 39 out of 75 districts, or a third of Nepal’s population.
 While nearly 9000 people died, more than 22,000 got injured and nearly 750.000 houses were damaged or destroyed.